-We have interest rate risk with respect to our unsecured revolving line of credit and term loan.
-Interest rates on amounts borrowed under the revolving line of credit and term loan are based on (i) an adjusted base rate, which is the greatest of (a) the prime rate, (b) the Federal Funds rate plus 0.5%, and (c) one-month adjusted term SOFR rate plus 1%, plus, in each case, an applicable margin, or (ii) an adjusted term SOFR rate plus an applicable margin.
+We have interest rate risk with respect to our unsecured revolving line of credit and term loan, loans.
+Interest rates on amounts borrowed under the revolving line of credit and term loan, loans are based on (i) an adjusted base rate, which is the greatest of (a) the prime rate, (b) the Federal Funds rate plus 0.5%, and (c) one-month adjusted term SOFR rate plus 1%, plus, in each case, an applicable margin, or (ii) an adjusted term SOFR rate plus an applicable margin, margin (or, if such rate is no longer available, a successor benchmark rate determined in accordance with the terms of the credit agreement).
+Adjusted term SOFR is defined as term SOFR for the relevant interest period plus a SOFR adjustment of 0.10% per annum.
 The applicable margin for base rate borrowings and for SOFR borrowings is determined based on our consolidated leverage ratio.
 The applicable margin for base rate borrowings ranges from 0% to 0.75% per annum and for SOFR borrowings ranges from 1% to 1.75% per annum.
 A change in interest rates on this variable rate debt impacts the interest incurred and cash flows, but does not impact the fair value of the instrument.
-As of March 31, 2024, we had \$488.0 million in borrowings outstanding under the revolving line of credit at a weighted-average interest rate of 6.673%, and \$266.3 million in outstanding balance of the term loan at an interest rate of 6.674%.
+As of March 31, 2024 June 30, 2024, we had \$488.0 million \$118.0 million in borrowings outstanding under the revolving line of credit at a weighted-average interest rate of 6.673% 6.688%, and \$266.3 million \$262.5 million in outstanding balance of the term loan \$300 Million Term Loan at an interest rate of 6.674% 6.688%, and \$450.0 million in outstanding balance of the \$450 Million Term Loan at an interest rate of 6.697%.